connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 {{ lazy_link_img("/images/PXL_20220915_182532216-cliffs-of-moher.jpg") }}
 Cliffs of Moher at golden hour
 {{ lazy_link_img("/images/PXL_20220915_134340733-dun-aonghasa-cliff.jpg") }}
-Cliff view from Dun Aonghasa on Inis Mor, one of a number of mortarless stacked stone forts build from 500-800 AD on the islands.
+Cliff view from Dun Aonghasa on Inis Mor, one of a number of mortarless stacked stone forts built from 500-800 AD on the islands.
 The back half of the fort has been slowly falling off into the sea.
 {{ lazy_link_img("/images/PXL_20220915_134845281-dun-aonghasa-selfie.jpg") }}
 it's us